huggingface/lerobot/CONTRIBUTING.md

 the community.

-It also helps us if you spread the word: reference the library from blog posts on the awesome projects it made possible, shout out on Twitter every time it has helped you, or simply ⭐️ the repo to say "thank you".
+It also helps us if you spread the word: reference the library from blog posts on the awesome projects it made possible, shout out on Twitter when it has helped you, or simply ⭐️ the repo to say "thank you".

 Whichever way you choose to contribute, please be mindful to respect our